reimondhill/iOSArtLogicChallenge/README.md

 The app also offers a starting set of both Unit and UI tests grouped within differnet Swift files with the possibilty to add more in the future for great *Continuos Integration*.

-This demo version takes into consideration the required techniques and protocols as outlined in the brief, however to further develop this app I would consider an overlaping header in the PresentationViewController.
+This demo version takes into consideration the required techniques and protocols as outlined in the brief, however the design has been modified to satify a modern and elegant one.
+To further develop this app I would consider an overlaping header in the PresentationViewController.

 ## App flow